kevinolega/callcentertrainingtips/_posts/2019-06-08-internet-skills.md

 Recruiters judge your tech skills by what kind of email address you use.

-If your email is Yahoo or Hotmail, they assume you're old and not very tech savvy.
+If your email is Yahoo or Hotmail, they assume you're old and not very tech-savvy.

 If your email is a Gmail, or iCloud, they'll assume you have some technical knowledge.